TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Writers/Index.rst

 logFileInfix  no         Different file name to the default log configuration  :php:`'logFileInfix' => 'special'` results in :file:`typo3\_special\_<hash>.log`
 ============  =========  ====================================================  ================

-The corresponding configuration might look like this for example:
+The corresponding configuration might look like this for the example class :code:`\T3docs\Examples\Controller` :

 .. code-block:: php